![]() |

 According to Psalm 34:10, to avoid suffering from shortages, what must I do? ____________________________________________

 The world does not know how to handle shortages!
-When the unsaved are forced to wait in long gas lines, there suddenly develops another terrible shortage: A PATIENCE SHORTAGE!
-They get upset, they complain, they worry, they fume and fuss, they curse, etc. What a wonderful opportunity for the child of God to be different!
-What an occasion to show them that in the middle of the crisis our God is able to supply our needseven if our need is to learn to patiently endure the shortage with a thankful heart!
+When the unsaved are forced to wait in long gas lines, there suddenly develops another terrible shortage: a shortage of patience!
+They get upset; they complain; they worry; they fume and fuss; they curse, etc. What a wonderful opportunity for the child of God to be different!
+What an occasion to show others that in the middle of the crisis our God is able to supply our needs, even if our need is to learn to patiently endure the shortage with a thankful heart!

 We want to show others that our joy does not depend on little or much.
 Our joy does not depend on things!
-Our joy depends on the LIVING GOD who sends forth a full and flowing stream of GRACE, the most needed thing in the world (GRACE is that blessing and favor of God which we do not deserve at all but which God is able to pour out to us because of Christ! )see 2 Corinthians 9:8 (Gods abundant and abounding stream!) and John 1:16 (just think of the waves of the ocean coming in wave after wave, wave after waveso it is with Gods superabundant grace!.
+Our joy depends on the LIVING GOD who sends forth a full and flowing stream of grace, the most needed thing in the world.
+(Grace is that blessing and favor of God which we do not deserve at all but which God is able to pour out to us because of Christ!)
+See 2 Corinthians 9:8 (God’s abundant and abounding stream!).

 Back to CRISES OF OUR DAY